 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance provider and cannot guarantee quotes from any single provider.
 Our partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 - The kind of coverage you have will determine if insurance covers the damages

 - The extent of damage and injuries can vary by accident

 - Premiums might go up after filing a claim

-Hitting a pole can be catastrophic.
+Hitting a telephone pole, or any sort of pole for that matter, can be catastrophic for both the driver and their vehicle.
 In order for insurance to cover the damages, you need to have the right insurance coverage on your policy.

 All sorts of damage can occur when you hit a pole.
-Whether it’s a telephone pole, electric pole, light post, or anything else, it could be enough to total your car, send you and passengers to the hospital, or cause serious damage.
+Whether it’s a telephone pole, electric pole, light post, utility pole, or any other stationary objects that exist, it could be enough to total your car, send you and passengers to the hospital, or cause serious damage.